japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-KeyValueGroupedDataset-flatMapGroupsWithState.md

 * `U` is the type of rows in the result `Dataset`
 ====

-Internally, `flatMapGroupsWithState` creates a new `Dataset` with <<spark-sql-streaming-FlatMapGroupsWithState.md#, FlatMapGroupsWithState>> unary logical operator.
+`flatMapGroupsWithState` creates a new `Dataset` with [FlatMapGroupsWithState](logical-operators/FlatMapGroupsWithState.md) unary logical operator.